The Vein Institute

 What is Radiofrequency Ablation (RFA)?

-Radiofrequency ablation (RFA) is a minimally-invasive procedure used to treat varicose veins.
-It involves inserting a catheter into the vein then delivering a source of heat, closing off the vein and stopping the flow of blood.
-During RFA treatment, radiofrequency energy is administered in 20-second bursts directly into the vein through a tiny catheter.
-Rather than clotting the blood, the radiofrequency energy targets the collagen in the vein wall, causing it to shrink and prevent blood from circulating through that vein.
-The patient should not be able to feel this happening.
-The blood is rerouted through other healthy blood vessels.
+Radiofrequency ablation (RFA) is a minimally invasive procedure for treating varicose veins.
+Our doctors insert a thin RFA fibre into the vein which heats it and seals it shut, stopping blood flow.
+Over time, your body will absorb the vein.
+During RFA treatment, the fibre lets out radiofrequency energy in 20-second bursts directly into the vein.
+Rather than clotting the blood, the energy targets the collagen in the vein wall, making it shrink.
+You should not be able to feel this happening.

 Over the past decade, RFA has emerged as a gold standard treatment due to its high success rate, short recovery time and minimal discomfort for patients.